 “Lord Plumb’s impact on British farming during a career in agriculture and politics that spanned decades cannot be underestimated.
 His passion, dedication and sheer hard work on behalf of, and for, our industry was an inspiration to me and to many others.”

 Lord Plumb continued to promote young people in agriculture, through the creation of the Henry Plumb Foundation in 2012.
 The foundation provides funding, support and mentoring for young people with an interest in a career in the agricultural or food industry.

-Following the sad passing of Henry Plumb at the age of 97 in April 2022, this year's lecture will be held in his honour as a memorial lecture, with a service of thanksgiving taking place at St Margaret's Church, Westminster, beforehand, to celebrate the life of the late leader.
+Following the sad passing of Henry Plumb at the age of 97 in April 2022, last year's lecture was held in his honour as a memorial lecture, with a service of thanksgiving taking place at St Margaret's Church, Westminster, beforehand, to celebrate the life of the late leader.

-This will be the fifth Henry Plumb Lecture.
-Previous speakers have included Sir Ivan Rogers, The Lord Price, The Lord Hague, and the Archbishop of Canterbury.
+This year's lecture will be the sixth held in his name and will be led by guest speaker, Bank of England Governor Andrew Bailey.
+Previous speakers have included Sir Ivan Rogers, The Lord Price, The Lord Hague, the Archbishop of Canterbury, and Baroness Manningham-Buller.